andriesbron/Cneurons/readme.md

 # Important to understand

 The highest form of intelligence is to apply the scientific method, below that intelligence is artificial intelligence.
-That is why the scientific method produced artificial intelligence.
-The preferable method to solve a technological problem is therefore the scientific method.
+Arificial intelligence was developed through the scientific method.
+The preferable method to solve a technological problem is therefore always the scientific method.

 The difference between both is that the scientific method produces a mathematically exact description of a behavior within the limits of its tolerances.
 Artificial intelligence produces a mathematical relation between inputs and outputs according the way you tell it to be.
 A neural network is not more powerful than the mind that trained it.
 There are very powerful neural networks and artificial intelligence.